124 Beacon was built in 1859-1860 by Ebenezer Johnson, mason, for George Phineas Upham. He and his wife, Sarah (Sprague) Upham, lived at 122 Beacon.

-The land for 124 Beacon was purchased on April 1, 1859. from the Boston and Roxbury Mill Corporation by George Phineas Upham.
-He and his wife, Sarah (Sprague) Upham, lived next door, at 122 Beacon.
+George Upham purchased the land for 124 Beacon on April 1, 1859. from the Boston and Roxbury Mill Corporation.

 Charles Stoddard and his wife, Mary Abigail (Noble) Stoddard, made 124 Beacon their home.
 They previously had lived at 59 Hancock.
 He was a dry goods importer and merchant.